SenorAgosto/Dot-pp/README.md

 A small library for reading DOT graph files and serializing graphs into DOT files.
 We support a subset of DOT:

+- we require an semicolon at the end of each line
 - we don't support subgraphs
 - we don't support position attributes
-- we require an semicolon at the end of each line
+- we will support multiple graphs per input file, your `ConstructionPolicy` should be prepared to deal with that scenario.

 ### Use